NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 ### Operation Check(6)Payload（When the App is activated）

 * Deliver Push Notification
-* Next comming log is displayed when push notification is received(silent)
+* The following log is displayed when push notification is received(silent)

 ```text
 Acquired payload!